Omikhleia/digiframe/README.md

 })
 ```

-There might be other things in the `digiframe` object, but they are not considered mature enough (and hence, are subject to changes), so are not part of the public API.
+As of version 1.0, there might be other things in the `digiframe` object, but they are not considered mature enough (and hence, are subject to changes), so are not part of the public API.
+You may check `digiframe.version` (float value as major, minor), to confirm the version of the API.

 ![Screenshot 2](screenshots/screenshot2.png)